 You can now apply (online) to study in the next academic year.
 Please contact the PG admissions secretary (firstname.lastname@example.org) for more information.

-Nancy Cartwright and Julian Reiss joined the department in autumn 2012, to set up a new Centre for Humanities Engaging Science and Society (CHESS) which is broadly concerned with "Knowledge, Culture and the Public Good".
-In addition, Wendy Parker will join the Centre in May 2013.
+Nancy Cartwright and Julian Reiss joined the department in autumn 2012, to set up a new Centre for Humanities Engaging Science and Society (CHESS) which is broadly concerned with the role of the sciences and humanities in society.
+In addition, Wendy Parker joined the Centre in May 2013.
 There will be a number of PhD studentships associated with the new Centre and we welcome enquiries from prospective applicants: firstname.lastname@example.org

-- 13th June 2013: Chris Insole (Durham) - Kant and the Creation of Freedom: a Theological Problem
+- 13th March 2014: Chris Insole (Durham) - Creating Freedom: Kant’s Theological Problem

 - Andy Hamilton - Routledge Philosophy Guidebook to Wittgenstein and On Certainty